 Refine and expand your technical, writing and oral presentation skills.

 Quickly define a career focus, within the first year of your postdoc.

 Develop the skills required for that career, with lots of my help!

 As an Undergrad Researcher, I expect you to:

 Maintain your required trainings.

-Always ask if you are unsure of anything in the lab.
+Always ask if you are unsure of anything.

 Be a “doer” - have a desire to work and get your hands dirty!

 Be willing to do rote lab tasks to gain real-life lab experience.